nilemarezz/nilemarezz/README.md

 - 📕 I’m study at School of Information Technology, King Mongkut's University of Technology Thonburi
 - 🌱 I’m 21 years old
-- 💗 I love to play drums and K-Pop Fans 💗
+- 💗 I love to play drums and K-Pop 💗

 ### Connect with me: